-Annually, an insurance committee, created in accordance with Title 8, Chapter 27, Section 201, Tennessee Code Annotated, establishes the required contributions to the plan by member employees through the premiums established to approximate claims cost for the year.
+Annually, an insurance committee, created in accordance with Section 8-27-201, Tennessee Code Annotated, establishes the required contributions to the plan by member employees through the premiums established to approximate claims cost for the year.
 Pre-age 65 retired members of the EGOP pay a premium based on a blended rate that considers the cost of active and retired employees as well as their individual years of service.
 Therefore, retirees pay either 20%, 30%, 40%, or 100% of the appropriate premium rate.
 These payments are deposited into the OPEB Trust.
 Employers contribute to the OPEB Trust based on an actuarially determined contribution (ADC) rate calculated in a manner to meet the funding goals of the state.
-The total ADC rate for plan employers for the fiscal year ended June 30, 2023 was \$115.7 million.
-The university's share of the ADC was \$19.28 million.
-During the fiscal year, the university contributed \$19.28 million to the OPEB Trust.
+The total ADC rate for plan employers for the fiscal year ended June 30, 2024 was \$109.5 million.
+The university's share of the ADC was \$18.45 million for 2024.
+During the fiscal year, the university contributed \$18.45 million to the OPEB Trust.
 The Tennessee General Assembly has the authority to change the contribution requirements of the employers participating in the EGOP.